Eugene-E0a80fd8080ff8e/benchmarks/2-mirrors.md

 # 2-mirrors

-Done on Dec 7, 2025.
+Done on Dec 9, 2025.

 Make a mirrors-in-a-labyrinth game, using the labyrinth from (1-1-labyrinth-opencode)[./1-1-labyrinth-opencode.md] as a starting point. ([full prompt](./2-mirrors/_prompt.txt))

 A solution, which demonstrates the prompt:  TBD

-Here, I am listing only the apparent problems and divergencies from prompt.
+Here, I am listing only the apparent problems and divergencies from the prompt.
-Also, if a bigger problem covers a smaller problem, the smaller will not be listed.
-For example, if choice of colors are so bad, that I can not see a thing, I will list only that.
-Or, if navigation is broken, I can not possible test for proper clipping through the walls.
-Also, If I mention that there is clipping on wall's corners, it is probably a sign that clipping otherwise works.

 ### Notes